Baldur's Gate (video game): Gameplay

 The main UI consists of three action bars surrounding the main screen.
 The first bar consists of a map, journal, character records, their inventories, spellbooks and a clock.
 The second bar consists of a portrait of each character in the party, their HP, order, and any effects they are experiencing.
 The third bar provides specific actions per the number of characters being controlled: if a single character is selected, the player has the ability to switch between the weapons the character is wielding, use spells or items, or utilize a character's or piece of equipment's special abilities.
-If more than one character is selected, the bar displays options for conversing with or attacking NPCs, stop what is being done, or change their formation.
+If more than one character is selected, the bar displays options to allow them to converse with or attack non-player characters, stop what is being done, or change their formation.

 The inventory system allows each character to equip items categorized as: weapons, ammunition, armor, helmets, necklaces, rings, belts, cloaks, feet, or usable.
 The number of items a character can both equip and carry is affected by their weight limit, which is determined by their Strength ability score; going over this limit will encumber the character causing them to move slowly or prevent them moving altogether until they remove items from their inventory.
 The system also indicates what equipment a character may not use as defined by their class.
 This mechanic also determines how many weapon slots they have available; by default, all character have two weapon slots, with an off-hand slot for shields.
 Some classes allow characters additional weapon slots.
 Characters may equip three stacks of ammo for ranged weapons (bows, crossbows and slings), and use three different types of usable items (potions, scrolls and wands).

 Conversation can be initiated by players selecting a member of the party and clicking on a friendly or neutral NPC.
 Some conversations are initiated automatically when characters come close to them.
 Certain NPCs offer services the player can utilize, including buying and selling items and identifying enchanted items.
 Other useful places include inns where the party can rest in safety to recover lost hit points and memorize spells, as well as temples where characters can pay for healing services, such as resurrecting a dead party member.

 Other features that affect gameplay include: